asettouf/javac/README.txt

 *The logs are located at the root of the projects with the name "appli.log"

+*A test file is given with the project with the name of "test"

 Please if you were to check any bugs, please send us a mail, we will respond as quickly as possible.
 And if you have any question don't hesitate to contact us.

 Cheers.